esoteric1/da_pet_nation/themes/petnation/readme_theme.md

 This is the theme-specific readme file.
 It contains information on how to work with the theme.

 1. Install the Ruby command line tool Compass
+2. Installing required gems (Zen Grids, Breakpoint for Responsive Design)
-2. Using Compass
+3. Using Compass
-3. Understanding SASS
+4. Understanding SASS

 ## Installing Compass